 Return to moderate exercise is typically appropriate at 10–12 weeks with clinical clearance, adding 4–6 weeks to every vaginal delivery milestone.
 High-impact exercise, running, and heavy resistance training should wait until at least 16 weeks, with physiotherapist assessment confirming readiness.

-According to the WHO 2020 Physical Activity Guidelines (PMID 33239350), all postpartum women should aim to gradually return to at least 150 minutes of moderate-intensity physical activity per week as recovery allows β€” this is the same target as the general adult population, reached progressively rather than immediately.
+According to the WHO 2020 Physical Activity Guidelines (Bull et al., 2020), all postpartum women should aim to gradually return to at least 150 minutes of moderate-intensity physical activity per week as recovery allows β€” this is the same target as the general adult population, reached progressively rather than immediately.

 Diastasis Recti: Assessment and Safe Exercise